 Big Long Necked Crinum Lily Bulbs

-Crinum asiaticum is one of the largest of all bulbs at maturity, with a leek-like base up to eight inches in diameter and giant leaves up to four or five feet long and six inches broad.
+Crinum asiaticum (also known as Crinum amabile or crinum amoenum) is one of the largest crinum bulbs at maturity, with a leek-like base up to 8” inches in diameter and giant leaves up to 4’ or 5’ feet long and 6” inches broad.
 It is an important landscape plant in Florida.

-Crinum bulbs are much larger than bulbs of its relative the Amaryllis.
-Roundish, with a long tapering necks, bulbs of a crinum can be 12-16 inches in length.
+Bulbs of Crinum lilies are much larger than underground bulbs of its relative, the Amaryllis (Amaryllidaceae).
+Roundish, with long tapering necks, individual bulbs of a crinum can be 12″ to 16″ inches in length.

-Generally, the leaves thin and long with “silky” feel to them and some varieties having edges which are wavy.
+Generally, the leaves are thin and long with a “silky” feel, and some crinum lily varieties have wavy edges.

-The flowers are unique and beautiful, but even with the flowers the crinum is a handsome decorative plant which can get very large.
+The flowers are unique and beautiful, but even with the crinum flowers, the crinum is a handsome decorative plant that can get very large.

-Because of their size crinum lilies do require more room than the ordinary amaryllis bulbs.
-They are among the most interesting and rewarding of the amaryllis types to grow.
+Because of their size, crinum lilies require more room than ordinary amaryllis bulbs.
+They are among the most interesting and rewarding of the amaryllis types to grow in a garden.